acaloiaro/neoq/README.md

 # About

-Neoq is a queue-agnostic background job framework for Go, with a pleasant API and powerful features.
+Neoq is a queue-agnostic background job library for Go, with a pleasant API and powerful features.

 Queue-agnostic means that whether you're using an in-memory queue for developing and testing, or Postgres or Redis queue in production -- your job processing code doesn't change.
 Job handlers are agnostic to the queue providing jobs.
 It also means that you can mix queue types within a single application.
 If you have ephemeral or periodic tasks, you may want to process them in an in-memory queue, and use Postgres or Redis queues for jobs requiring queue durability.